Category Archives: DANCING IN THE CABBAGE PATCH

 FOOD CHALLENGE AND WWI “THE GOSPEL OF THE CLEAN PLATE”

 The staff at Pine Mountain followed the war efforts intently, as did many Americans.
-Many of the staff came from missionary families, and were familiar with many of the dynamics of the European conflicts.
-One staff, in particular, was following the war daily.
+Many of the staff came from missionary families and were familiar with the dynamics of the European conflicts.
+One staff member, in particular, was following the war daily.
 Leon Deschamps, a Belgian, still had family in Belgium and watched the war unfold with great anxiety.
-In May of 1917, the strain was too much and he left the School to fight in the Great War for his homeland.
+In May of 1917, the strain was too much, and he left the School to fight in the Great War for his homeland.
 Deschamps was much admired by the staff and students at the school.
-He was a vital part of the farming activity at the school and when he left his departure left a void and not just a little anxiety.
-Before he left, Deschamps made sure that Pine Mountain understood that he would return following the end of conflict.
+He was a vital part of the farming activity at the school, and when he left, his departure left a void and not just a little anxiety.
+Before he left, Deschamps made sure that Pine Mountain understood that he would return following the end of the conflict.
 He also made sure that the School was committed to the support of the Belgian Relief Fund.
 Deschamps, as the school’s forester and farmer knew what the loss of a farmer at Pine Mountain meant, but his need to join the war effort was overwhelming and immediate, Mr. Baugh, who had worked with him, assumed his responsibilities in the forest and the farm and the campus had Deschamps promise to retrun to Pine Mountain following the end of the conflict.
 His strong belief in the war effort and his subsequent departure stirred many students to action to support the War and was their first introduction to a world “beyond the seas.”

 The children began to imagine Mr. Deschamps in the fields of war and for them, Belgium became a real place.
 A campaign was put into place by the students, not just the staff.
 They determined to save money for the War effort, and particularly for Belgium, by rationing themselves once a week.
 This rationing included adhering to the “Clean Plate Club”.
 The children took the idea one step further.